chris-marsh/pureline/README.md

     git_module          "Green"     "Black"
     # prompt_module	    "IBlack"	"White"		true # Return code

-To remove a module, comment out or delete the relevant line.
+To remove a module, comment or delete the relevant line.
 The first two parameters are background and foreground colors which can be customized.
-Some modules have additional options.
+Some modules may have additional options.

+## Developing New Modules

 New modules can be easily created by following a template from existing functions.
 For example: